-Webmasters for instance need to make sure the images they post on their websites are optimized, to avoid prolonged loading times for their visitors.
+Webmasters for instance need to make sure the images they post on their websites are optimized to avoid prolonged loading times for visitors.

-But compressing images can also be beneficial for other computer users, for instance before sending the latest holiday photos to friends and family.
+But compressing images can also be beneficial for other computer users, for instance before sending the latest vacation photos to friends and family.

 Caesium is a lightweight image compressor that comes with all the bells and whistles one would expect.

 The Open Source software needs to be installed before it can be used.
-Images are then loaded into the interface by clicking on the Add Files button in the main menu.
+Images that you want to process are then loaded into the interface by clicking on the Add Files button in the main menu.

 Each image is listed with its name, current file size and full path on the local computer system.

-The lower half of the screen contains the image compression settings that are applied to the images during compression.
-The program will convert them by default into jpg images with a quality setting of 80%.
+The lower half of the screen lists the image compression settings that are applied to all images when they are processed.
+The program will convert them by default to jpg images with a quality setting of 80%.
 Both the output format and the quality can be changed easily on the screen.

-Additional options include the selection of an output directory, and an (optional) suffix.
+Additional options include the selection of an output directory, switching to a different output format, and an (optional) suffix.

 Caesium displays the new size, ratio and quality next to the original image information.
 It is important to set the image container size to original under View > Image Container Size.
 The default image size is to small to compare the image's quality thoroughly.